Every trick in the book:

 installs a desired piece of software, the sneakware gets installed too.

-When installing any sofware, particularly that which is distributed free or at very
+When installing any software, particularly that which is distributed free or at very

 low cost, pay careful attention to the questions it asks when being installed.
 In